plentz/jquery-maskmoney/README.md

  * `allowZero`: use this setting to prevent users from inputing zero. default: false
  * `allowNegative`: use this setting to prevent users from inputing negative values. default: false
  * `allowEmpty`: use this setting to allow for an empty value (no formatting).  default: false
+ * `allowEmptyDefault`: allow empty value instead of a mask on default values (Setting this to `false` will mask empty values.
+To have an empty value you must delete the default mask).  default: true
 __IMPORTANT__: if you try to bind maskMoney to a read only field, nothing will happen, since we ignore completely read only fields.
 So, if you have a read only field, try to bind maskMoney to it, it will not work.
 Even if you change the field removing the readonly property, you will need to re-bind maskMoney to make it work.

 ***